MAKING THE TURN

 Amy Ballard

-Amy Ballard joined Communities Unlimited (CU) in February 2024 as a Community Environmental Management Specialist.
+Amy Ballard joined Communities Unlimited (CU) in February 2024 as a Community Infrastructure Management Specialist.
 She provides technical assistance for water and wastewater management and assists municipalities with gaining access to capital.

-Before starting at CU, Amy was a Correctional Officer for Alcorn County Regional Correctional Facility in Corinth, Mississippi.
-She has a Bachelor’s in Occupational Health and Safety from Columbia Southern University.
+Amy has a Bachelor’s in Occupational Health and Safety from Columbia Southern University.
 Amy lives in Corinth, MS.

 Phone:(479) 380-3233